pdkim/learning-journal/LJ-code201-day2.md

+Troubles:
+-UBuntu still not working.
+Luckily Chris was able to contact me via slack and walk me through virtual box.
+Ubuntu seems to be working there.

+Notes in class:
 - Windows users will be asigned to windows TA (chris).
 He will be responsible for grading our assignments.
 - All classes will be on youtube for future review (unknown...)
 - slack and canvas best form of communication